-27.6 Out of Hours
+27.5 Out of Hours

-20.6.1 If a child protection incident occurs out of hours contact should be made with the Out of Hours Emergency Duty Team (0113 535 0600).
+If a child protection incident occurs out of hours contact should be made with the Out of Hours Emergency Duty Team (0113 535 0600).

-27.7 Partnership
+27.6 Partnership

-27.7.1 Where there is partnership work with other organisations/agencies, staff must ensure that they share information appropriately, taking account of any advice from the designated safeguarding lead and in line with the General Data Protection Regulations (2018).
-Information should be shared in a timely manner in order to promote the wellbeing and safety of children.
+Where there is partnership work with other organisations/agencies, staff must ensure that they share information appropriately, in line with the General Data Protection Regulations (2018), and in a timely manner in order to promote the wellbeing and safety of children.

-27.8 Unseen Families
+27.7 Unseen Families

-- 27.8.1 If regular contact with a child/family has been lost the FOW must discuss concerns with the Children Centre Manager/Designated Safeguarding Lead, any subsequent actions together with the outcome must be clearly documented in the child protection record. - 27.8.2 If a family is referred for specific work through a child protection plan and they are not seen the Children's Centre manager/Designated Safeguarding Lead, and social worker must be informed immediately.
+If regular contact with a child/family has been lost the FOW must discuss concerns with the Children Centre Manager/Designated Safeguarding Lead, any subsequent actions together with the outcome must be clearly documented in the child protection record.

+If a family is referred for specific work through a child protection plan and they are not seen, the Children's Centre manager/Designated Safeguarding Lead, and social worker must be informed immediately.

-27.9 Children Missing From Services age 0-5 years
+27.8 Children Missing From Services age 0-5 years

-27.9.1 Where a centre becomes aware that a child is missing, they should follow the procedures outlined in the document: Children Missing from Services 0-5 years, Good Practice Guidance for Children's Centres.
+Where a centre becomes aware that a child is missing, they should follow the procedures outlined in the document: Children Missing from Services 0-5 years, Good Practice Guidance for Children's Centres.

-27.10 Training
+27.9 Training